 One of the key concepts that we need to understand is that we are all building a custom roaster, as unique in many ways as our own personality.
 We all use a different grill from one make to another model, to another year version, with different BTU’s and so forth.

-Furthermore, the heat flow pattern (how the heat flows throught the grill chamber) of every grill is going to be different.
+Furthermore, the heat flow pattern (how the heat flows through the grill chamber) of every grill is going to be different.
 You may have a horizontal burner, with a left-to-right diffuser plate, you may have 5 burner tubes with a front to rear alignment.
-All of these things change how heat flows throught the grill.
+All of these things change how heat flows through the grill.

 So as a result, where your thermometer is placed, is going to provide you a different reading, than in other places in your grill.

 *** On a side note, if you are using the built-in grill thermometer, let me be clear that you are rolling the dice on getting predictable and consistent roasts….now and forever.
 Most of the built in thermometers are utter garbage, yes, even in your fancy Weber… and lie to you about the true temperature.
 See this article here for further clarification.
 Time and time again, I get calls from people who are frustrated beyond belief, can’t get any consistency, and are about ready to give up because they can’t get any roast right.
 Throw out the 45-cent tiawanese thermometer from the same company that makes the little umbrella that goes in your tropical cocktail drink, and purchase something from a company that specializes in thermometers, or pick one up off of the website here.
 We need adequate and precise temperature control if we are to get consistency in our roasts.
 My preference would be that you roast with no thermometer at all using just a clock, as compared to a bad one.
 See this article with more on this subject. ***